iron-software/IronZip.Examples/examples/access-protected-zip/README.md

 ***Based on <https://ironsoftware.com/examples/access-protected-zip/>***

-To work with a ZIP file that is secured by a password, it's necessary to unlock, extract, or manage the data within the ZIP file by using the correct password.
-This enables decryption of the ZIP file, allowing one to view, extract, or alter the contents.
+Working with a ZIP archive that is safeguarded by a password requires you to decrypt the ZIP by supplying the proper password.
+This is essential to view, extract, or alter the contents housed within the encrypted ZIP file.

-When using IronZIP to handle a password-protected ZIP archive, you must provide the password as the second argument while supplying the ZIP file's path to the constructor.
-With this setup, you can browse the files within the archive or include additional files to the archive, then create and export a new ZIP file.
+When you use IronZIP to manage a password-protected ZIP archive, you'll begin by providing the password as the second argument when you instantiate a new ZIP file object with its path.
+This allows you to access the contents, add additional files to the archive, and eventually produce a new ZIP file containing your updates.